-Target Total Direct Compensation
+Target Total Direct Compensation for Fiscal 2016

-Target total direct compensation of the NEOs represents the sum of salary, target annual bonus and estimated fair value of the long-term incentive grants.
-The target total direct compensation of the President and Chief Operating Officer and the Chief Financial Officer is slightly above the third quartile of the Combined Group.
-The President and Chief Operating Officer of the Cheese Division (USA)'s total direct compensation and the President and Chief Operating Officer of the Dairy Division (Canada)'s total direct compensation is competitive with the third quartile of the relevant comparative group.
+Target total direct compensation of the NEOs represents the sum of salary, target annual bonus and estimated fair value of the long-term incentive grants for fiscal 2016.
+The target total direct compensation of the President and Chief Operating Officer and the Chief Financial Officer is slightly above the third quartile of the Combined Group, reflective of their long tenure.
+The President and Chief Operating Officer of the Cheese Division (USA)'s total direct compensation is competitive with the third quartile of the U.S. Comparative Group.
+The President and Chief Operating Officer of the Dairy Foods Division (USA)'s total direct compensation is between the first quartile and the median of the U.S. Comparative Group and is reflective of his relatively recent appointment.
 The total direct compensation of the Chief Executive Officer, who does not receive any long-term incentives, is below the first quartile of the Combined Group.